prabindh/mygpu/README.md

 - WebGL supported browser

+On Edge canary, sometimes, the Vulkan backend is used making the Nvidia driver invisible.
+Using the option "--use-angle=d3d11on12" is a remedy (2023).

 - Nvidia GPU and recent drivers

 -- On Hybrid systems/ notebooks with multiple GPUs - Refer https://alteredqualia.com/texts/optimus/